 “Referee” means an individual or entity authorized by CARB to provide independent evaluations of vehicles, and services to accommodate vehicles with inspection incompatibilities or compliance issues.

-“Remote on-board diagnostic device” or “ROBD device” means an OBD data collection and submission system certified to meet the standards of Appendix B, adopted [INSERT DATE] and hereby incorporated by reference.
+“Remote on-board diagnostic device” or “ROBD device” means an OBD data collection and submission system certified to meet the California Standards for Heavy-Duty Remote On-board Diagnostics Devices, adopted [INSERT DATE] and hereby incorporated by reference.

 “Certified continuously connected remote OBD (CC-ROBD) device” means a ROBD device, which may be hard-wired into the vehicle wire harness or plugged into the vehicle and functions automatically without human interaction to perform the compliance test.